nickth76/rpms/README.md

 **ABANDONED**

+The COPR repostirory has been deleted.
+Read [here](https://github.com/MaartenBaert/ssr/issues/359) why.

-The SSR package is maintained in a [COPR repository](https://copr.fedoraproject.org/coprs/nickth/ssr/).
+<del>The SSR package is maintained in a [COPR repository](https://copr.fedoraproject.org/coprs/nickth/ssr/).
 This github repo won't updated anymore.

 <del>RPM packages for Fedora